AmineDjeghri/generative-ai-project-template/README.md

      - Update the ``.env`` file *(take a look at the ``.env.example`` file)*
      - Follow the litellm [naming convention](https://docs.litellm.ai/docs/providers).

-3. Run `test-llm-client` to check if your the LLM responds.
+3. Run `make test-inference-llm` to check if your LLM responds.
 4. Run the app:
 - To run the app with Streamlit (and without fastapi), run `make run-frontend`
 - To run the app with both Streamlit and FastAPI, run `make run-app`